IDMNYU/p5-fundamentals/_pages/p5/patterns.md

 Or, color based on x position and size based on y position:

 {% include p5-editor.html id="-ESdy4zlH" %}

+## For Loops With For Loops With For Loops...

 And if we really want to stretch our looping abilities we can add another level of ```for()``` looping to draw concentric circles at each x and y position: